The Paul Law Firm P.C.

 Medical Devices and Federal Regulations

 Many medical devices are regulated by the U.S. Food and Drug Administration (FDA).
 FDA clearance or approval does not automatically shield manufacturers from liability under Georgia law.
-Claims may proceed based on defective design, manufacturing errors, or inadequate warnings.

 What Must Be Proven in a Medical Device Claim